Phantom8015/Specters/README.md

 Once logged in, a user can input a subject or question they have into the "What do you wanna learn?" input.
 After they press enter, a course gets generated.

+# How can I run Specters on my own machine?

+Specters is hosted on https://specters.dev

+But if you want it on your own machine, then:
+1. Run this in your terminal: `git clone https://github.com/Phantom8015/Specters`
+2. Once cloned, make sure Python is installed (`python --version`)
+3. Then, configure your environment variables in a new file called `.env`.
+An example has been provided.
+4. Lastly, cd into the `api` folder and run `python index.py`

 ## It's that easy!

 ###### Note: Specters is not the original name.
 It's the only one I had a domain for.
 This was meant to be called Dyscover